The classical topological invariants of homogeneous spaces: Introduction

 are equal if and only if

-In our examples we do not need to know the $\Psi$-module structure of $V(\Spin(n))$.
-The details are quite intricate so we avoid following this unnecessary, but interesting, diversion.
+In Section \ref{sec:spin2l} we study the $\Psi$-module $V(\Spin(2n)) \otimes \Q$ and adapt the two corollaries to give the corresponding results for the groups $\Spin(2n)$.

-\subsection{Section 5}
+\subsection{Section \ref{sec:ratcoho}}

-Now let $G$ be a simply connected simple Lie group, again excluding the groups $\Spin(n)$.
-Let $U$ be the vector bundle over $BG$ defined by a minimal representation of $G$.
-In this section we apply the results of Section 4 to show that the rational cohomology of $BG$ is generated by the classes $\ch_q(U)$ with $q\geq 1$.
+Let $U$ be the vector bundle over $BG$ defined by a representation generating the $\Psi$-module $V(G)\o\Q$.
+In this section we apply the results of Section \ref{sec:Psimodule} to show that the rational cohomology of $BG$ is generated by the classes $\ch_q(U)$ with $q\geq 1$.
 Here $\ch_q(U) \in H^{2q}(BG; \Q)$ is the degree $2q$ component of the Chern character of $U$.
 This is obvious for the classical groups.
 But it tells us something very useful in the case of the exceptional groups.
 More generally, let $\rho$ be a representation of $G$ and let $E_{\rho}$ be the vector bundle over $BG$ defined by $\rho$.
-We give a necessary and sufficient condition on $\rho$ which ensures that the elements $\ch_q(E_{\rho})$ with $q \geq 1$ generate the rational cohomology of $BG$.
+In Theorem \ref{thm:chernofminisenough} we give a necessary and sufficient condition on $\rho$ which ensures that the elements $\ch_q(E_{\rho})$ with $q \geq 1$ generate the rational cohomology of $BG$.

-Now let $K$ be a closed connected subgroup of $G$, with the same rank as $G$.
-Then we use this result to distill a classical theorem of Borel into the following presentation of $H^*(G/K; \Q)$.
+Now let $K$ be a subgroup of $G$, with the same rank as $G$.
+We use the previous result to distill a classical theorem of Borel into the following presentation of $H^*(G/K; \Q)$.
 Let $\pi : BK \to BG$ be the map defined by the inclusion of $K$ in $G$.
-Then we can choose $BK$ in such a way that $\pi$ is a fibre bundle with fibre $G/K$.
+We can choose $BK$ in such a way that $\pi$ is a fibre bundle with fibre $G/K$.
 Let $j : G/K \to BK$ be the inclusion of a fibre.
 The homomorphism $j^*: H^*(BK; \Q) \to H^*(G/K; \Q)$ is surjective since $K$ and $G$ have the same rank.
 Then